Azure/fleet/docs/troubleshooting/clusterResourcePlacementWorkSynchronized.md

 > Note: In addition, it may be helpful to look into the logs for the [work generator controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/workgenerator/controller.go) to get more information on why the work synchronization failed.

 ## Common Scenarios:
-- If used, the `ClusterResourceOverride` or `ResourceOverride` is created with an invalid value for the resource.
-- The CRP is unable to propagate resources to a selected cluster due to the selected cluster being terminated.
+Instances where this condition may arise:
+- The controller encounters an error while trying to generate the corresponding `work` object.
+- The enveloped object is not well formated.

-### Example Scenario:
+### Case Study:
-The CRP is attempting to propagate a resource to a selected cluster, but the work object has not been updated to reflect the latest changes due to the selected cluster being terminated.
+The CRP is attempting to propagate a resource to a selected cluster, but the work object has not been updated to reflect the latest changes due to the selected cluster has been terminated.

-### CRP Spec:
+### ClusterResourcePlacement Spec:
 ```
 spec:
   resourceSelectors: